 Model courses in selected areas, such as mathematics, writing, literature, and biology and chemistry are offered.
 A series of workshops on strategies and tactics to promote academic success and using the University’s computer facilities are also offered.
 Courses are taught by instructional faculty representing various departments in the University.
 Upon successful completion of ECO courses students earn 4 credits (the equivalent of one full college course).
 One or 2 credits may be earned in follow-up courses during the academic year.

 Each semester the College offers a variety of courses that are unique or interdisciplinary in nature, reflecting the current interests of students and faculty.
 These courses are listed under the heading CAS in the Registrar’s Course Description/Course Schedule.
-Expanded descriptions of these and other noncredit professional and personal development courses are available from the Office of Summer and Part-time Studies in 4-214 Dewey or at www.rochester.edu/osp/.
+Expanded descriptions of these and other noncredit professional and personal development courses are available from the Office of Summer and Part-time Studies at www.rochester.edu/osp.